Porto, Portugal old town skyline on the Douro River with rabelo boats.

 Blue tricycle tuk tuk waiting for tourist on the street of Porto, Portugal

-A unique way of exploring the city in the evening is on a tuk-tuk tour!
+A unique way of exploring the city in the evening is on a tuk-tuk tour.
+While you can find them any time of day, a tuk-tuk by night is way more unique.

 This Guided Historical Center Tuk Tuk Tour lasts around two hours, during which your guide will drive you around the charming streets of Porto while telling you stories about the city.